fontra/fontra-blog/content/blog/introduction.md

 ---
 title: Welcome to the Fontra blog!
-description: The very first blog post from the Fontra team
+description: A brief history of the project so far
 date: 2025-01-29
 tags: fontra
 ---